Skip to main content

 The Unexpected Response: "I'd rather have God on my side than not".

 Why is this unexpected?
-Well, firstly, I didn't know she had a faith to speak of, that truly surprised me.
+Well, firstly, I didn't know she had a faith to speak of, which truly surprised me.
 The other surprise was that, for me, that was what I absolutely needed to hear in that moment; it was what stopped me from continuing to ask, Why?
-I think my sister meant it for the precise situation, I'm not sure, but since then, I think I have applied it to my whole life.
+I think my sister meant it for the precise situation; I'm not sure, but since then, I think I have applied it to my whole life.
 I don't know if I can thoroughly articulate what I mean, the depth of that mindset.

 We can see this mindset in (King) David as He starts his mission to remove Goliath, Please take a moment to read this excerpt from 1 Samuel, verses 32-47;